Indigenous peoples of the Northwest Plateau: Range

 In Canada, the greater part of the Interior Plateau was inhabited by Interior Salish peoples: the Lillooet tribe whose homelands are in the Lillooet River Valley; the Thompson First Nations, whose homelands are in the Fraser River Valley from Yale to Lillooet; the Secwepemc (Shuswap) of the Fraser River Valley from Lillooet to Alexandria, the upper parts of the Thompson River basin, and areas further east; the Okanagan of the Okanagan River Valley and its vicinity; also the Lakes people of the Arrow Lakes.
 The Kutenai tribe, who live in the southeastern parts of British Columbia and formerly extended to southwestern Alberta, speak an isolate language.
 Athapaskan-speaking people, the Chilcotin and Carrier, occupy the northernmost part of the Plateau region.

 The First Nations of the Plateau were influenced by the First Nations of the Pacific Coast.
 The Plateau First Nations traded many goods with the Pacific Coast First Nations.
 The Pacific tribes believed in clan ancestors which were adopted by the Interior Salish groups, but they did not adopt the social system.

 In the United States, Interior Salish people inhabited the Columbia River and its tributaries above Priest Rapids, near present-day Mattawa.
 Sahaptin people inhabited the Columbia River and its tributaries between Priest Rapids and Celilo Falls near the Dalles, Oregon and up the Snake River to near the Washington - Idaho border.
 The Nez Perce inhabited the Clearwater and Salmon River basins and the Snake river through Hells Canyon.
 The Cayuse homeland is the Blue Mountains and the valleys of the rivers that flow from them.
 The Molala inhabited the eastern side of the cascade mountains in Oregon.
 The Klamath people inhabited the upper Klamath River basin and had close contact with people from the California cultural area, though their lifestyle and language were more characteristic of plateau culture.

 The Columbia River below Celilo Falls was inhabited by Chinook people.
 Chinook people on the lowest portion of the Columbia are considered part of the Northwest Coast.
 Sahaptin groups also lived in Western Washington on the Mashel River and upper Cowlitz River.
 The Willamette Valley was inhabited by the Kalapuya people.
-Having no major salmon run, their culture was somewhat different from other plateau people, maintaining oak savannas similar to many California natives.
+Having no major salmon run, their culture was somewhat different from other plateau people, maintaining oak savannas similar to many California Native people.